 Open-heart surgery requires years of training and practice.
-At Lima Memorial Heart and Vascular Institute, board-certified heart surgeons with that experience and training in advanced cardiac surgery are here; patients do not have to travel to other cities to find that level of surgical expertise.
+Lima Memorial Heart and Vascular Institute has board-certified heart surgeons with years of training in advanced cardiac surgery.
+Patients do not have to travel to other cities to find that level of surgical expertise.
 Lima Memorial performs more open-heart surgeries than any other hospital in our region.

-Open-heart surgery generally means an operation in which the surgeon opens the chest and repairs areas of the heart or the arteries, often temporarily stopping the heart as a heart-lung machine provides oxygen-rich blood to the brain and other vital organs.
-Some new surgical procedures are performed with the heart beating.
-Many minimally invasive surgical procedures are considered open-heart surgery.
+Open-heart surgery generally refers to an operation in which the surgeon opens the chest and repairs areas of the heart or the arteries.
+This often involves temporarily stopping the heart, and allowing a heart-lung machine to provide oxygen-rich blood to the brain and other vital organs.

-Lima Memorial open-heart surgery suites, cardiovascular intensive care and postoperative step-down units are on the same floor for patient safety and convenience, and to give heart surgeons immediate access to the cardiology department next door.
-Critical care beds permit patients to remain in the same room from post-op to recovery, with step-down units that allow nurses to closely observe postoperative patients and quickly respond should a patient need critical care.
+Lima Memorial open-heart surgery suites, cardiovascular intensive care and postoperative step-down units are all on the same floor for patient safety and convenience.
+This also gives heart surgeons immediate access to the cardiology department located right next door.
+Critical care beds permit patients to remain in the same room from post-op to recovery, with step-down units that allow cardiac nurses to closely observe postoperative patients and quickly respond should a patient need critical care.

-To contact Lima Memorial Heart and Vascular Institute or learn more about open-heart surgery, call 419-224-5915.
+Questions about Open Heart Surgery?
+To contact Lima Memorial Heart and Vascular Institute or learn more